dexie/dexie-website/cloud/docs/index.md

 You will also find more docs pages in the right part of this page (or in mobile version, the bottom of this page).

 *These pages are still being constructed.
-Please hit the Edit on Github button on pages where you find texts that you believe should be changed.
-Your changes will result in a Github PR.*
+Please hit the Edit on GitHub button on pages where you find texts that you believe should be changed.
+Your changes will result in a GitHub PR.*